Popmotion/popmotion/docs/api/animation/every-frame.md

 # Every Frame

-`everyFrame` fires once per frame, and provides `update` with the current frame's timestamp.
+`everyFrame` fires once per frame, and provides `update` with the duration of time since it started.

 ## Import